coolbreeze413/espidf_p_skeletor/README.md

 	copy this file to your project's root directory.
 You can make further changes as needed for your project on top of this.

-4. move to the project directory and build as usual for any esp-idf project
+4. move to the project directory and build as usual for any esp-idf project.
-	>     make menuconfig
-	>     make -j4
+Look at the appropriate steps for Makefile Build System or CMake Build System.

+## build and flash with Makefile build system (esp-idf v3.x default)

 ### **Remember to set the IDF_PATH environment variable to point to the correct esp-idf repo which has been aligned to the arduino-esp32 above  before project build !**

+## build and flash with CMake build system (esp-idf v4.x default)

+### **Remember to set the IDF_PATH environment variable to point to the correct esp-idf repo which has been aligned to the arduino-esp32 above  before project build !**

 ## spiffs filesystem and usage in project

-TBD

-## build and flash with Makefile build system (esp-idf v3.x default)

-TBD

-## build and flash with CMake build system (esp-idf v4.x default)

 TBD

 ## use with Eclipse CDT